cesalazar/berlinblockchainweek/events/zero-knowledge-summit/README.md

   -
     'Join us in Berlin on Sept 5th for the Zero Knowledge Summit - ZK0x02.'
   -
-    In this event, we will be focusing on zero knowledge topics, latest zk-snark applications and privacy.
+    This event will be focusing on zero knowledge topics, latest zk-snark applications and privacy.
 This one-day event is a “no-pitch” event, and will only feature topic oriented talks and workshops.
-We are looking to invite primarily privacy researchers, practitioners, influencers, and developers working on zero knowledge topics.
-If you fall into these categories, please do sign-up below.
+Attendees will consist primarily of privacy  researchers, practitioners, influencers, and developers working on zero knowledge topics.
+If you fall into these categories, please follow the links to the application form here: <http://www.zeroknowledge.fm/summit>
   -
     Unfortunately space is very limited, and so we encourage you apply early.
-      It is hosted by the ZeroKnowledge Podcast.
+      It is hosted by the ZeroKnowledge Podcast - <zeroknowledge.fm>

 # The date should be in the format year-month-day (ISO 8601).